Travel insurance

 Insurers sell different policy options, such as comprehensive or budget cover.
 Some premium credit cards also come with built-in travel insurance.
 So which should you choose?

 Most insurers offer comprehensive and budget travel insurance.
-Comprehensive policies are more expensive, but they have higher cover limits and provide cover in circumstances where budget policies don’t.
+Comprehensive policies are more expensive but have higher cover limits and provide cover in circumstances where budget policies don’t.
 If you can only afford a budget policy, make sure it covers medical expenses and personal liability (in case you accidentally injure someone or damage something).

 Most travellers heading overseas will be well served by a single-trip policy.
 But if you’ve got multiple trips planned in the year ahead, you may save money with a multi-trip policy.
 These provide cover for unlimited trips within a 12-month period.
 Drawbacks?
 Each trip is restricted to a maximum period – for instance, 60 days.